evmos/evmos/docs/validators/governance/best_practices.md

 - a reason for the proposal and potential impacts
 - a short summary of the history (what compelled this proposal), solution that's being presented, and future expectations

 Assume that many people will stop reading at this point.
-However it is important to provide in-depth information, a few more pointers for Parameter-change and Community Spend proposals are below.
+However, it is important to provide in-depth information, so a few more pointers for Parameter-Change, Community Spend, and ERC-20 Module proposals are below.

-#### Parameter-Change
+#### Parameter-Change Proposal

 1. Problem/Value - generally the problem or value that's motivating the parameter change(s)
 2. Solution - generally how changing the parameter(s) will address the problem or improve the network